1005 N. Marion St.

 For a technical notification letter, if the judge in Pasco County, FL, agrees that the alleged violation does not require action by the court, the technical notification letter shall be forwarded to the Clerk of the Circuit Court in the Sixth Judicial Circuit for filing in the court file.

-If an affidavit and proposed Notice to Appear is submitted but the judge determines that the alleged violation requires arrest of the offender, the judge shall return the Notice to Appear to the DOC with a directive to promptly submit a warrant.
+If so, the judge returns the Notice to Appear to the DOC with a directive to submit a warrant promptly.

 VOP Cases with an Affidavit and Warrant in Pasco County

-The DOC shall report all other alleged violations of probation or community control by submitting an affidavit and warrant.
-The affidavit and warrant is to be submitted to the assigned section judge in Pasco County, FL.
+The DOC shall report all other alleged probation or community control violations by submitting an affidavit and warrant.

-When the DOC submits an affidavit regarding a person alleged to have violated probation or community control the DOC shall indicate whether:
+When the DOC submits an affidavit regarding a person alleged to have violated probation or community control, the DOC shall indicate whether:

 • the DOC seeks a warrant for the arrest of the offender or is requesting the Court to issue a Notice to Appear;